 Curing the composite.

-Once the dentist is satisfied with the positioning of the dental composite, they will initiate its set using the same curing light they used to set the bonding agent.
-About 20 to 40 seconds of exposure time is needed, possibly more.
+Once the dentist is satisfied with the positioning of the dental composite, they'll initiate its set using the same curing light they used to set the bonding agent.

-If the shape of the restoration is not yet complete, the dentist will add additional layers of composite (each one is usually no more than about 2 mm thick, which is a little thicker than a dime).
-As each one is placed, it's set before the next layer is added.
+Each one is usually limited to about 2 mm in thickness (that's just a little bit thicker than a dime).
+And as each is placed, it's fully cured before the next one is added.

 H) Trimming and shaping the restoration.